 Also, mound systems require more frequent pumping and more monitoring and maintenance because of the added complexity.
 Annual maintenance costs can be as high as $500.

 OTHER ALTERNATIVE SEPTIC SYSTEMS

-Some larger community systems use pretreatment of the effluent before it reaches the leach field, a mini version of a sewage-treatment plan.
+Some larger community systems use pre-treatment of the effluent before it reaches the leach field, a mini version of a sewage-treatment plant.
 But most single-home systems rely on bringing in natural or manufactured materials that require less surface area for leaching than the poorly draining native soils would require.
 There are many variations and combinations of systems and components used including: